cdklabs/construct-hub-webapp/docs/analytics.md

 *search* --> *select* --> *install*

-If we see that most search journeys terminate at the *install* phase, we conclude users are finding what they're looking.
+If we see that a significant percentage of search journeys don't end in an install, we need to take corrective actions.

-To improve the search experience, we want to identify which search phrases didn't result in an installation.
+For that, we also want to identify which search phrases didn't result in an installation so we can investigate why.

 **Required metrics:**